 In addition to infrastructure investments and technical assistance, ADB seeks to enhance the awareness and capacities of sector practitioners through knowledge sharing events such as the Asia Water Forum 2018 (AWF 2018).

 Asia Water Forum 2018 will focus on the theme of “Information, Innovation, and Technology”.
 Underpinned by the need for sustainable water management, reliable water services, and water security, participants can expect high-level plenary sessions and parallel break-out sessions on the five major activities under the One ADB Water Approach: (i) supplying water; (ii) sanitation and water quality; (iii) water for food; (iv) water for energy; and (v) water resources management.

-The topics will cover the following cross-sectoral themes: (i) finance and transactions; (ii) governance and sustainability; (iii) resilience; (iv) high-level technology and innovation; (v) inclusiveness; and (vi) water–food–energy security nexus, efficiency and productivity.
+Topics will also cover the following crosscutting themes of: (i) inclusiveness; (ii) finance and transactions; (iii) governance and sustainability; (iv) disaster and resilience; and (v) water–food–energy security nexus, efficiency, and performance.

-AWF 2018 anticipates 300 participants from DMCs, utilities, river basin organizations, development partners, private sector, NGOs, and other stakeholder groups.
+Asia Water Forum 2018 anticipates over 300 participants from ADB developing member countries, water utilities, development partners, private sector, water-related organizations, research and academia, civil society, and other stakeholder groups.

-Online applications to participate in the AWF 2018 are now open.
-Applications will be closed by 5 pm of Monday (GMT+8), 2 July 2018.
-Acceptance of an application does not guarantee funding support.Stay up to date Subscribe to our newsletter and get the latest issues, news, events, jobs and data in your e-mail inbox.
+Specific program details are still in development and updates will be released in the coming weeks.Stay up to date Subscribe to our newsletter and get the latest issues, news, events, jobs and data in your e-mail inbox.